+From Rob Horning’s Sick of Myself.
 “And the creation of identity in the form of a data archive would seem to fashion not a grounded self but an always incomplete and inadequate double — a “self partially forced from the body.”
-You are always in danger of being confronted with your incohesiveness, with evidence of a past self now rejected or a misinterpreted, misprocessed version of one’s archive being distributed as the real you.”
+You are always in danger of being confronted with your incohesiveness, with evidence of aContinue reading “THREE HUNDRED AND NINETY THREE”

 The stories we tell ourselves about who we are often end up shaping who we become.
 I really liked this short piece, both because it makes that truth explicit, and because it reminds us that we can choose to be authors rather than subjects.

+Sogyal Rinpoche, in the Tibetan Book of Living and Dying.
 Looking in will require of us great subtlety and great courage—nothing less than a complete shift in our attitude to life and to the mind.
 We are so addicted to looking outside ourselves that we have lost access to our inner being almost completely.
-We are terrified to look inward, because our culture has given us no idea of what we will find.
-We may even think that if we do we will be in danger of madness.
-This is one of the last and most resourceful ploys of ego to prevent us discovering our real nature.
+WeContinue reading “ONE HUNDRED AND SEVENTY SEVEN”